ShataDg/HardinLab_SD/How-to-run-Trackmate-Cellpose-pipeline.md

 ![image](<Images/Screenshot 2024-02-26 at 8.46.05 PM.png>)

-19. Set filters on tracks by selecting the appropriate filtering parameter from the dropdown (for this example, the filetr was set based on track duration, including tracks with a duration of < 427.64ms)
+19. Set filters on tracks by selecting the appropriate filtering parameter from the dropdown (for this example, the filter was set based on track duration, including tracks with a duration of < 427.64ms - 22 of the 23 detected tracks were included)

 ![image](<Images/Screenshot 2024-02-26 at 8.53.40 PM.png>)